JAlcocerT/JAlcocerT/content/blog/networking-tinyauth-traefik.md

 ![Zone DNS CF](/blog_img/selfh/CF-APITokens-ZoneDNS.png)

-Keep Permissions Zone: DNS And as Zone Resources you can specify the particular domain (optional).
+> Keep Permissions Zone: DNS And as Zone Resources you can specify the particular domain (optional).

+> > You will need to point DNS to your server via Cloudflare UI or [programatically](#updating-dns-records)

-You will get a way to verify it works:
+You will get a way to verify that the **token works**:

 ```sh
 curl -X GET "https://api.cloudflare.com/client/v4/user/tokens/verify" \